PiPar: Pipeline Parallelism for Collaborative Machine Learning: Introduction

 This paper makes the following contributions:

-\begin{enumerate} \item The development of a novel framework \PipeLearn\ that accelerates collaborative training of DNNs by improving resource utilisation.
-To the best of our knowledge, \PipeLearn\ is the first work to reduce the idling of resources in CML by reordering training tasks across the server and devices. \item Pipeline parallelism is leveraged to the benefit of CML for the first time to overlap device and server computations and device-server communication, thereby reducing resource idle time.
-Experiments in a lab-based testbed demonstrate that, compared to FL, the training process can be accelerated by 1.5x~-~21.6x, and the utilisation of idle hardware resources and bandwidth resources are increased by upto 28.5x and 321.3x. \item Development of an optimised strategy for partitioning and scheduling CML workloads across devices and servers to maximise overall training efficiency.
-Experimental studies demonstrate that our approach can find optimal or near-optimal strategies. \end{enumerate}
+(1) The development of a novel framework \PiPar\ to accelerate collaborative training of DNNs by improving resource utilization. \PiPar\ is the first work to reduce resource idling in CML by reordering training tasks across a server and the participating devices.
+Idle time is reduced by leveraging pipeline parallelism to overlap device and server computations and device-server communication.

+(2) Development of an low overhead automated parameter selection approach for further optimizing CML workloads across devices and servers to maximize the overall training efficiency.

+\PiPar\ and the automated parameter selection approach are evaluated on a lab-based testbed.
+The experimental results demonstrate that: a) compared to FL, \PiPar\ can accelerate the training process by up to 34.6$\times$, and the idle time of hardware resources is reduced by up to 64.1$\times$. b) the automated parameter selection approach can find the optimal or near-optimal parameters in less time than an exhaustive search.
+It is also experimentally demonstrated that \PiPar\ achieves performance benefits when incorporating differential privacy methods and operating in environments with heterogeneous devices and changing bandwidths.